DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 * bursaries worth up to £28,000 for languages and physics
 * scholarships worth up to £30,000 for French, German, Spanish and physics

-If you are eligible, you can receive both an international relocation payment and a bursary or scholarship.
+If you're eligible, you can receive both an international relocation payment and a bursary or scholarship.
 You cannot receive both a bursary and a scholarship.

 ## Get an international relocation payment (IRP) worth £10,000

 The IRP is designed to repay some of the relocation expenses of French, German, Spanish or physics teacher trainees moving to England.

-If you are eligible, you’ll receive a single payment of £10,000 from the Department for Education (DfE) around the end of your first term training in England.
+If you're eligible, you’ll receive a single payment of £10,000 from the Department for Education (DfE) around the end of your first term training in England.
 You will not have to pay this money back.
 You can only receive the IRP once.

 Please note that you will not be able to use eligibility for the international relocation payment in your [visa application](/non-uk-teachers/visas-for-non-uk-trainees) as proof that you have enough money to support yourself.